bioDS/beast-phylonco-paper/README.md

 **Post-processing:**

-Beast log stats: from R run `scripts/mcmc_stats.r` (edit "mcmc_path" to point to your beast logs directory).
+Beast log stats: from R run `mcmc_stats.r` (edit "mcmc_path" to point to your beast logs directory).

 Beast log viewer: logs can be viewed using Tracer.